Shortcuts

 an ordered dictionary with fields "policy_state_dict" and “env_state_dict”.

-This method ensures that the policy weights used by the data collector are synchronized with the latest trained weights.
-It supports both local and remote weight updates, depending on the configuration of the data collector.
-The local (download) update is performed before the remote (upload) update, such that weights can be transferred to the children workers from a server.
+This method synchronizes the policy weights used by the collector with the latest trained weights.
+It supports both local and remote weight updates, depending on the collector configuration.

 Parameters: